 With the Grigio and Giallo shot, it was time to start thinking about spraying blotches.
 Close examination of Italian WWII aircraft schemes reveals an amazing array of mottles, blotches, squiggles, and shapes for which I have no names.
 Much has been written about the complexities of these paint schemes.
 For me, being able to reproduce blotches that appear wispy and airy: lacking a hard line delineating their periphery has always been a challenge.
 The amazing fine-line performance of Mission Models paints prompted me to give it a try.

 I started with the Verde (green).
 This was initially diluted 1:1 with Thinner-10 and then diluted with more Thinner-10 as I decreased spraying pressure and “dialed in” a nice, reliable fine line of less than 1mm in width (as described above).
-The blotches were shot with an H&S Grafo T.1 with a 0.15mm tip.
+The blotches were shot with H&S Grafo T.1 and Infinity airbrushes fitted 0.15mm tips.
 The working distance between the airbrush tip and the model surface was ~1 inch: close.
 To spray each blotch, a fine-line was established in the estimated center of the blotch-to-be and the airbrush was wiggled or moved very rapidly in the general shape of the blotch.
 By doing so, the shape of the blotch was filled-in from the center out with a series of overlapping fine lines.
 When successful, the resulting blotch has an airiness to it that looks quite convincing.
 Could I pull that trick off on every blotch?
 Nope, not even close.
 But, by the end of the painting process I was nailing about 80%, which ain’t too shabby for a first try in this scale.
 And, most importantly, it was fun.

 Mission Models Paints Drops Milliliters % Volume Ratio

 To lighten 15% add 10 drops or 0.5ml of White (001).